dougeby/IntuneDocs/intune-azure/manage-apps/ios-vpp-apps.md

 To reclaim a license, you must change the assignment action to **Uninstall**.
 The license will be reclaimed after the app is uninstalled.

 When a user with an eligible device first tries to install a VPP app, they will be asked to join the Apple Volume Purchase program.
 They must do this before the app installation proceeds.

+When you deploy a VPP app as Available, the app content and license are deployed directly from the app store.